 Being able to quickly understand and write source code is a crucial skill of every single coder.
 Companies such as Amazon, Google, and Facebook are famously interviewing every applicant — testing their understanding and proficiency with source code.
 Nowadays, understanding Python code fast is one of the most valuable skills you can have as an ambitious coder.

-To help you attain this valuable skill, I have coauthored the “Coffee Break Python” book series.
+To help you attain this valuable skill, we’ve created the “Coffee Break Python” book series.
 Check them out!